 Mardi Himal Trek

-The Mardi Himal Trek difficulty level ranges between easy to moderate.
-This makes the trek suitable for beginners with some physical fitness.
-However, the snow season can make the trail trickier, requiring guidance from experienced guides.
+The difficulty level of the Mardi Himal Journey ranges from easy to moderate, making it suitable for beginners with some level of physical fitness.
+However, during the snow season, the trail can become more challenging, so guidance from an experienced guide is recommended.

 Key Highlights of Mardi Himal Trek